rubyonjets/jets/lib/jets/commands/help/delete.md

-Deletes project and all its resources.
+This essentially deletes the associated CloudFormation stacks.

+## Examples

+    $ jets delete

 You can bypass the are you sure prompt with the `--sure` flag.

     $ jets delete --sure